Harriss1989/MS3_python/README.md

 * This will ensure whenever you change something in the repo and push the changes to GitHub, Heroku will rebuild the app.
 If you prefer to do this manually you can utilise the manual deployment options further down.
 For this project I utilised the Automatic Deployment to enable me to check changes I made to the app as I developed it.
 * Heroku will now build the app for you.
 Once it has completed the build process you will see a 'Your App Was Successfully Deployed' message and a link to the app to visit the live site.

 # Credits
 ## Code
-I was informed of a method to clear the terminal by another student on the course Matt Bodden who had foud the method in a Python cheat sheet provided by [coding4you](http://www.coding4you.at/inf_tag/beginners_python_cheat_sheet.pdf).
+I was informed of a method to clear the terminal by another student on the course Matt Bodden who had found the method in a Python cheat sheet provided by [coding4you](http://www.coding4you.at/inf_tag/beginners_python_cheat_sheet.pdf).

 ## Content
 ### stack Overflow